Partdadge History, Family Crest & Coats of Arms

 Distinguished members of the family include Peter Partridge (d.
 1451), Chancellor of Lincoln Cathedral, was educated at Oxford University; and Sir Miles Partridge (d.
-1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire
+1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire.
+Sheriff of Gloucestershire (1546-1547.)

-(1546-1547.)
 He held the manor of Almondsbury in 1544.
+He was convicted of felony, and hanged on Tower Hill on Friday 26 Feb.
+1551.

-He was convicted...
-Another 90 words (6 lines of text) are included under the topic Early Partdadge Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Partdadge Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Partdadge family to the New World and Oceana
+Migration of the Partdadge family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Partdadge arrived in North America very early: John Partridge, who arrived in Virginia in 1615; Richard Partridge, who arrived in Virginia in 1620; Joe Partridge, who settled in Virginia in 1635; Mary Partridge, who arrived in Massachusetts in 1636.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.